 He has had an interest in the artisanal shark fishery since 2001 and has monitored the artisanal fishery catch since 2012 with an initial focus upon sharks, later expanding to Elasmobranchs and Serranids.
-In 2019 he initiated an intensive 12 month survey of the parrotfish fishery.
-It is this work on fishery catch that provided the basis for the development of the Seatizens website.
+In 2019/20 he undertook an intensive 12 month survey of the parrotfish fishery.
+It is his work on the fishery catch that provided the basis for the development of the Seatizens website.

 John authored the 2013 Species Identification Guide for Commonly Caught Fish in the Seychelles Near-Shore Artisanal Fishery and the 2015 Identification Guide for the Sharks of the Seychelles Artisanal fishery.